 LEEP students pay full tuition charges at the in-state or out-of-state rates, depending on where they reside.
 Tuition for students in the LEEP program is charged per credit hour.
 Detailed information about tuition and cost can be found on the OCE website.

 Students budget for books and supplies, technology upgrades, transportation for campus trips, housing during campus trips, and Internet access.
 Students are eligible for financial aid such as loans but not for graduate assistantships, which require on-campus residency.

-Master's students begin their LEEP program with a 7-day campus stay for spring enrollment or 10-day campus stay for summer enrollment.
-Each semester of enrollment, all students travel to the Urbana campus for a two- to five-day stay.
+Master's students begin their LEEP program with a seven-day campus stay for spring or summer enrollment.
+In addition, for each semester of enrollment, all students travel to the Urbana campus for a two- to five-day stay.

 For More Information

 Contact the GSLIS admissions officer with questions about the program or the admissions process at (800) 982-0914 or (217) 333-7197, or see the Admissions section of our website.